spacetelescope/stginga/docs/stginga/plugins_manual/snrcalc.rst

     \overline{\mathrm{SNR}} = \mathrm{MEAN}(a)

 While SNR is more popular, SBR is useful for images without existing or reliable errors.
 User can also define a minimum limit for SBR check, so that the GUI can provide a quick visual indication on whether the image achieves the desired SBR or not.
+As part of the statistics, mean background value is also provided albeit not used in SBR nor SNR calculations.

 User can save the calculated values in the image header using the "Update HDR" button.
 Calculation parameters can be saved to a JSON file, which then can be